 If the existing donors are to concentrate on fewer partner countries the need for coherent exit strategies needs to be urgently addressed to ensure that additional 'orphans' are not created.
 But doubts have been expressed as to whether the EC possesses the resource capacity to take over where other European donors have exited or even to coordinate joint responses.
 At the level of implementation the relationship between Brussels and the country level's Delegations becomes central.
 The Code of Conduct was not intended to lead to centralisation, which would be opposed by the Member States and which would compromise the objectives of aid effectiveness under the Paris principles.
 But the EC needs to enter into a close dialogue with its aid recipient partners to address how Delegations are actually responding to the needs of the 'division of labour' and in particular how they are perceived by the national stakeholders and other European donors.
 Current experience suggests that EC Delegations do not regard themselves as having the mandate to "readjust" Member State activities, nor even to address this issue.
 At the same time individual Member State Delegations exhibit a broad range of commitment and capacities to address 'division of labour'.
-"A shared view amongst EC and MS representatives at the country level is that division of labour is a high flying technocratic issue, nowadays being backed by huge pressure from HQ, which is almost impossible to implement considering the constellations on the ground."1
+"A shared view amongst EC and MS representatives at the country level is that division of labour is a high flying technocratic issue, nowadays being backed by huge pressure from HQ, which is almost impossible to implement considering the constellations on the ground."2

 There is also a lack of consensus as to the broader development role to be fulfilled by the EC.
 Is it intended, as part of the deepening of the integration of the EU and the raising of the its profile on the international stage, to strengthen internal processes and structures to present a unified approach to partner countries (the 'global leader' model), or is the EC's role to foster cooperation and dialogue between individual Member States (the 'network manager' model)?
-If the latter its attention should turn to such areas as the encouragement and financing of collaboration between the various development actors (e.g. NGOs, foundations), to providing collective independent evaluation and interagency knowledge management and to the creation of instruments for joint action such as the Africa Infrastructure Trust Fund.
+The latter seems to be the role emphasised in the Lisbon Treaty, where Article 210 provides that "in order to promote the complementarity inefficiency their action, the Union and the Member states shall coordinate their policies on Development cooperation of and shall consult each other on their aid programmes including in international organisations and during international conferences."
+If this interpretation proves correct then the role of the EC is likely to focus upon the encouragement and financing of collaboration between the various development actors (e.g. NGOs, foundations), to providing collective independent evaluation and interagency knowledge management and to the creation of instruments for joint action such as the Africa Infrastructure Trust Fund.
+PCD encompasses four aspects - political commitment in setting priorities, policy coordination, implementation and monitoring/evaluation.
+To realise PCD some commentators have suggested that the EC should adopt the OECD (2010) recommendations that have arisen from its own comprehensive review.